The landscape artist had returned. He stood in the doorway, holding a cup carrier tray full of Moondollar coffee.

 "Exhibits," Beck answered as he unplugged his laptop from the projector.
 "Our little intern had a fundamental misunderstanding about them, so we set her straight."

 "Don't worry about it too much, sweetie," Sung-ji said to the intern.
 "It doesn't affect your internship.
 Though if you do choose to see things differently," her voice lowered, "a gentle let-down is best.
 Some galleries don't take rejection too well."

 Clark turned to the intern, impatience tinting his words.
 "Do you get it now?"

 The intern nodded, cheeks stained pink.
 Clark uncrossed his arms and stood.
 The three partners took their respective coffees from the landscape artist while he gave them assignments.
 The intern moved to leave with them, but her mentor took one fluid step towards her, blocking her path.
 He handed her the remaining coffee.

 His voice permeated right through her.
 "Miss Blum?
 How is your work in progress coming along?"

-She caught Beck winking at her as he closed the door behind him.
+She caught Beck wink at her as he closed the door behind him.
 She had worked alone with her mentor many times, but Beck's presentation made this feel different.
 But she couldn't just confront the man about his supposed feelings now.
 She needed to process it all first.
 And get critique!

 "I'm struggling with the bounce light."